joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 ## Step 2: Importing the data

-Once the manifest is written, individual samples are downloaded to a temporary folder (`tmpdir_GDCsamples/`) with the following command:
+Once the manifest is written, individual samples are downloaded to a local temporary folder (`tmpdir_GDCsamples/`) with the following command:

 `gdc-client download -d tmpdir_GDCsamples -m /path/to/manifest.txt`

 This requires the `gdc-client`, which can be downloaded at: https://gdc.cancer.gov/access-data/gdc-data-transfer-tool

-In linux, the command `export PATH=$PATH:/path/to/gdc-client` can be useful to make sure that the `gdc-client` is found during the execution of `kidney_classif.py`.
+On linux, the command `export PATH=$PATH:/path/to/gdc-client` can be useful to make sure that the `gdc-client` is found during the execution of `kidney_classif.py`.

 Remark: the execution of this step, i.e. the import of all the samples,